 Figure 4.
-The PhPID is generated using a numerical representation of the substance, dose form, and strength (presentation strength or concentration strength).
-Unit of presentation is used to define the strength but is not a part of the PhPID input string
+The PhPID is generated using a numerical representation of the substance, dose form, and strength (presentation strength, concentration strength or delivery rate).
+Unit of presentation is used to define the strength but is not a part of the PhPID input string.